 - Your link in the email editor may have been

 - Meanwhile, the clicked link would look like

 As you can see in the example, the default tags use the following format:

-The "###" portion of the utm_campaign tag will populate with the ID of the email (e.g., Newsletter) or Privy Convert campaign after signup email that included the UTM tags.
+The "###" portion of the utm_campaign tag will populate with the ID of the email (e.g., Newsletter) or Privy Convert display after signup email that included the UTM tags.
 These IDs appear in your browser bar when creating, editing, or viewing the content in Privy.